-In addition to the terms and conditions outlined above, our policies prohibit activities that undermine our platform or the Virtual Piano community.
+In addition to the terms and conditions outlined above, our policies strictly prohibit activities that undermine our platform or the security of the Virtual Piano community.

-- Do not hack the website, app, or associated networks, or try to bypass its security measures.
+- You may not hack the website, app, or associated networks, or try to bypass its security measures.

-- Do not distribute files that contain viruses, worms or other materials that are malicious or harmful.
+- You may not distribute files that contain viruses, worms or other materials that are malicious or harmful.

-- Do not modify, adapt, translate, reverse engineer or create any derivative products based on Virtual Piano, including any files, the Virtual Piano language, source code, algorithms or techniques embodied in Virtual Piano.
+- It is forbidden to modify, adapt, translate, reverse engineer or create any derivative products based on Virtual Piano, including any files, the Virtual Piano language, source code, algorithms or techniques embodied in Virtual Piano.

 1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.